CSE 222A Term Project

 project (as opposed to three weeks in the Stanford case) we expect that

 you would replicate several experiments from your chosen paper--or

 even produce interesting results that were not included in the original paper!

 The previous offering of CSE222A has a long

-list of project suggestions, some of which are no longer timely
+list of project suggestions (only available from UCSD machines), some of which are no longer timely

 (i.e., recent work may have rendered some of the suggestions less

 interesting), but most would still make excellent starting points.

 Last updated: Tue Mar 04 10:32:54 -0800 2014